MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## Site can crash on Settings page if viewing Connected Spaces in a non-English or non-German language

 If your browser is set to a non-English or non-German language, and you go to the Settings page, Dynamics 365 Connected Spaces Preview may experience an error.
-To work around this known issue, update your brower's language setting to English or German.
+To work around this issue, update your brower's language setting to English or German.

 ![Screenshot of Edge browser language setting.](media/known-issues-language-setting-edge-browser.JPG "Screenshot of Edge browser language setting")